The Purpose of HEALING - K.i.s.s.

 He who tries to turn his enemy into his partner.

-the soldiers and officers on that weekend in Sinai, but it's
+with the soldiers and officers on that weekend in Sinai, but

 What I remember vividly up to this day - is a long communication